Custom and self build homes

 Register of interest

-To express an interest in custom and self build homes please complete our self build register application form (PDF/128KB/6 pages).
+To express an interest in custom and self build homes in our area, please complete and return our application form to our Affordable Housing Officers at the address below.